mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 That is *time and occasion*, and *cause and conditions*.

-But because everything is produced by conditional factors, so [there is] no particular thing you can believe...
+But because everything is produced by conditional factors, [there is] no particular thing you can believe...
 Of course you can believe, but to *get* particular things.
 Even life, even this body and mind, is always changing, constantly.

 But if so, is there nothing to see?
 Of course, there are lots of things we can see.
 This is a form of your five skandhas, form of your activities, and time and opportunities we create, we face every day.
 So, there is something.
 But if we see something, immediately we believe, “This is something *real*.”
 But it’s not something real we can depend on constantly, because it is nothing but function, activities.